 Pat the steak dry with a paper towel.
 Season both sides with the salt and pepper and place on the wire rack.
 Broil (the steak should be 1 to 2 inches from the broiler's heating element) for 5 minutes.
 Flip the steak and continue broiling until well-browned and charred at the edges, 4 to 5 minutes more for medium-rare, or 6 to 7 minutes more for medium.

 Spread a thick layer of Dijon mayonnaise on the cut sides of the rolls.
-Divide the steak and arugula between the rolls.
-Drain the pickling liquid from the onions and add to the sandwiches.
+Divide the steak and arugula between the rolls and close them to form sandwiches.
 Serve warm or at room temperature.

 Make ahead: The pickled onions can be made up to 1 week in advance and stored in an airtight container in the refrigerator.
 The Dijon mayonnaise spread can be made up to 2 days in advance and stored in airtight container in the refrigerator.

 Storage: Leftover steak can be stored in an airtight container in the refrigerator for up to 4 days.